langroid/langroid/CONTRIBUTING.md

 ```

 Currently only OpenAI models are supported.
-You are welcome to submit a PR to submit other API-based or local models.
+You are welcome to submit a PR to support other API-based or local models.

 ## Run tests
 To verify your env is correctly setup, run all tests using `make tests`.